nylas/components/README.md

 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for information about how to get involved.
 We welcome bug reports, questions, and pull requests.

+Please view our [development documentation](DOCUMENTATION.md) for information about how we've built things.

 ## License

 This project is licensed under the terms of the MIT open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.